bastillion-io/Bastillion-EC2/README.md

         startEC2Box.bat

-How to [Configure SSL in Jetty](http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html) (it is a good idea to add or generate your own unique certificate)
+How to [Configure SSL in Jetty](http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html) (You should add or generate your own unique certificate for Jetty)

 http://www.eclipse.org/jetty/documentation/current/configuring-ssl.html